LOLESXi-Project/LOLESXi/index.md

 <br>
 If you are looking for drivers, please visit <a href="https://www.loldrivers.io/">loldrivers.io</a>.
 <br>
-If you are looking for Windows Binaries,Scripts and Libraries  please visit <a href="https://lolbas-project.github.io/">lolbas-project.github.io</a>.
+If you are looking for Windows Binaries, Scripts and Libraries please visit <a href="https://lolbas-project.github.io/">lolbas-project.github.io</a>.
 <br>
 <br>
 <small><a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Icon Credit : Robot icons created by juicy_fish - Flaticon</a></small>